 Making your job search efficient

-There are various ways to make your job search efficient to help you maximise your time, such as using online job boards, using LinkedIn job search, Google Jobs, a relatively new feature, in which just googling roles will bring up an all positions from across the job boards.
+There are various ways to make your job search efficient to help you maximise your time, such as using online job boards, using LinkedIn job search and Google Jobs.

 Using a recruitment agency also can be a significant help in your search, especially if you’re aiming to remain discreet from your current employer.
 A recruitment agency can take all the leg work away and they can contact and organise interviews on your behalf whilst you’re at work.